-Anne Snyder is a writer and convener devoted to questions of class and culture, beauty and a beatitudinal faith.
+Anne Snyder is a writer and convener committed to exploring questions of class and culture, moral beauty and a beatitudinal faith.
 She was named a Senior Fellow of the Trinity Forum in 2018.

 Anne currently directs The Philanthropy Roundtable’s Character Initiative, a pilot program that seeks to help foundations and business leaders strengthen today’s “middle ring” of morally formative institutions.
 She is also a Fellow at the Center for Opportunity Urbanism, a Houston-based think tank that explores how cities can drive opportunity for the bulk of their citizens.